Botswana entry requirements for Malta passport holders

 Hotel booking or host invitation

-Carry a printed or digital copy of your hotel reservation or a letter from your host.
-Officers rarely ask for it, but having it ready avoids delays.
+Carry a printed or digital copy of your hotel reservation or a letter of invitation from your host.
+Officers occasionally ask for this, especially if you arrive without a clear itinerary.

 Recommended